Florida’s Nonexistent Pot Halloween Candy Scare

 “Who else are they advertising for other than people who like to eat a lot of candy?
 And who eats a lot of candy?
 Children,” Hansell said at the news conference.

 Keep in mind neither Sheriff Demings nor Hansell could offer a single instance where a child was harmed as a result of receiving a marijuana edible as a Halloween treat.
 Their only evidence of this new alleged “scare” was a conflation between products marketed to adults using cannabis for medical or recreational purposes and mean-spirited “parents” wanting to get your children high on All Hallow’s Eve.
 The press conference about the bad people giving your children pot was nothing more than a series of scare tactics motivated by an anti-marijuana political group.
+Why would people like old 27 wellness sell these kinds of products to a market who can’t partake of them, or could not afford them?
+Plenty of adults enjoy candies, and many others who need marihuana for medical reasons can’t smoke.
+So, what’s the issue?

 The next question is whether Sheriff Demings or Hansell will face repercussions as a result of their PR stunt blaming the devil marihuana as the latest Halloween scourge.
 In this case, Garcetti v.
 Ceballos would likely apply, as both appeared in their official law enforcement capacities, on behalf of a group targeting a political initiative bringing medical marijuana to Florida.
 However, one would be hard pressed to find an individual who has standing to sue either, or bring a claim for violation of rights, since as of this post no one was harmed by the expression of Sheriff Demings’ and Hansell’s paid for political expressions of speech.
 Without injury, it’s hard to determine where fault lies.

 The lesson to take away from Florida and the elaborate stunt coordinated by two Sheriffs and an anti-marijuana group is a simple one, albeit disturbing.
 As long as there are people who want to oppose decriminalization of a drug, there will be people ready and willing to “weaponize,” or use as ammunition, children, in furtherance of their goals.
 Just like with the hoax of razor blades in Halloween candy, it is the job of the parent to determine what candy their children ingest on Halloween and what could potentially be dangerous.
+Common sense helps.
+After all, if someone went through the trouble of obtaining some alberta weed online, why would they simply give it away?
+It doesn’t really make sense.

 At the same time, responsibility lies with parents to determine what is a real threat to their children and what is a hoax perpetuated by bogeymen ready to take away parents’ lives, liberty, and property to further any agenda.
 In a world where “worst-first” thinking is commonplace among parents, that may be the scariest Halloween story of them all.